SU-SWS/decanter-web/content/_pages/use-decanter-as-a-designer.md

 ---
 https://github.com/SU-SWS/decanter/issues/574

+_Note: Unfortunately, we currently do not have an enterprise-wide solution through Figma, which does mean that the Decanter Design System is not yet currently available for design adoption on campus._

 ## Learn about Decanter Design System

 Decanter includes both the Decanter Design System in Figma, and the implementation of that system in as a frontend framework (_who's code is hosted on this site_).
 The Decanter Design System in Figma has been implemented for two purposes.